infazz/imagemagick-engine/readme.txt

 Features

 * Preserve embedded color profile in re-sized image
+* Automatically recognize custom image sizes
 * Allow regeneration of existing images (optionally for selected image sizes only)
 * Configure image quality or use dynamically computed default value.

+Translations: Swedish

 Requires either ImageMagick binary or Imagick PHP module.

 == Installation ==

-0. Install either ImageMagick or the Imagick PHP module (see FAQ for more information).
+1. Install either ImageMagick or the Imagick PHP module (see FAQ for more information).
-1. Download and extract plugin files to a folder in your wp-content/plugin directory.
+2. Download and extract plugin files to a folder in your wp-content/plugin directory.
-2. Activate the plugin through the WordPress admin interface.
+3. Activate the plugin through the WordPress admin interface.
-3. Configure ImageMagick settings and enable it on plugin settings page.
+4. Configure ImageMagick settings and enable it on plugin settings page.
-4. Regenerate existing images to take advantage of the new features.
+5. Regenerate existing images to take advantage of the new features.

 If you have any questions or problems please make a comment here: http://wp.orangelab.se/imagemagick-engine/